djadav2/Final_Project/README.md

 ## Runtime

+Firstly, the dataset must be loaded into the working directory at the `provided_file` path.
+In the case above, the dataset was downloaded from [Kaggle](https://www.kaggle.com/datasets/kazanova/sentiment140) and imported into the local working directory as `training.csv.`

-Simply running the command `python3 analysis.py` will launch the application and train the seperate classifiers on the dataset provided in `provided_file`.
+From there, simply running the command `python3 analysis.py` will launch the application and train the seperate classifiers on the dataset provided in `provided_file`.

 The images created by the application show visualizations of the code at work.